NEET College Predictor

 Laminar flow -

-If a liquid is flowing over a horizontal surface with a steady flow and moves in the form of infinitesimal parallel layers of different velocities which do not mix with each other, then the flow of liquid is called laminar flow.
+If a liquid is flowing over a horizontal surface with a steady flow and moves in the form of infinitesimal parallel layers of different velocities that do not mix with each other, then the flow of liquid is called laminar flow.

 This type of flow is also referred to as streamline flow.